Stochastic Oscillator Commodities Analysis and Stochastic Oscillator Trading Signals

 Oversold/Overbought Levels on Indicator

-Stochastic is mainly used to identify potential overbought & over-sold conditions in commodities price movements.
+Stochastic is mainly used to identify potential overbought & oversold conditions in price movements.

-- Overbought values greater than 70 level - A sell commodity signal occurs when the oscillator rises above 70% and then falls below this level.
+- Overbought values greater than 70 level - A sell signal forms when the oscillator rises above 70% and then falls below this level.

 Overbought - Values Greater 70

-- Over-sold values less than 30 level - a buy commodity signal is generated when the oscillator goes below 30% and then rises above this level.
+- Oversold values less than 30 level - a buy signal is generated when the oscillator goes below 30% and then rises above this level.

 Oversold - Values Less Than 30

 Trades are generated when Stochastic Oscillator crosses these levels.
-However, overbought/oversold levels are prone to whipsaws especially when the commodities trading market is trending upward or downwards.
+However, overbought/oversold levels are prone to whipsaws especially when the trading market is trending upward or downwards.